How often should a cat go to the veterinarian?

 Once a cat reaches the age of seven, she is considered a senior according to the American Animal Hospital Association.
 A twice-yearly check-up can ensure she remains in the best possible condition.

-Subtle changes in behavior — such as mental confusion, stiffness when she walks or hiding in unusual places — can signify an age-related problem.
+Subtle changes in behavior — such as eating or drinking more or less than usual, stiffness when she walks or hiding in unusual places — can signify an age-related problem.

 Regardless of age, any time your pet shows a sign of illness, such as those listed below, bring them to the veterinarian as soon as possible.